 Learn how to write an inspiring fundraising story that cultivates support.

 People are natural storytellers.
 Whether making small talk, discussing how our day went over dinner, or sharing news over the phone, we always tell stories.
 Your school has stories, too.
-Communicating them to your local community and potential donors is essential to cultivate support for a successful school fundraising campaign.
+Communicating them to your local community and potential donors is essential to cultivating support for a successful school fundraising campaign.

 Fundraising isn’t just about raising money for your cause.
 It’s about conveying the importance of your cause to your supporters.
 When you take the time to share the actual impact that their donations can have, they’ll be much more empathetic to your goals and driven to contribute.